Michael Blake (musician): 2000s

 Blake recorded and released Elevated in 2002 on Knitting Factory Records.
-For their 2001–2002 season Sundance TV hired Blake to write the theme for their TV series Conversations in World Cinema for which he rerecorded several themes from Elevated.
+The traditional quartet sound of Elevated piqued the interest of critics, landing him coverage in both jazz and news journals nationwide.

-In 2002 Michael recorded Blake Tartare with Danish musicians Kresten Osgood, Soren Kjaergaard, and Jonas Westergaard.
-The following year he signed with the Danish jazz label Stunt Music to record More Like Us featuring singer/songwriter Maria Laurette-Friss and The World Awakes (2008), a tribute to saxophonist Eli 'Lucky' Thompson.
-Under Kresten Osgood's leadership, Blake toured Denmark in 2002 and recorded a live album, Hammond Rens featuring organist Lonnie Smith.
-Blake and Osgood reunited in New York City in 2008 to record Control This for Clean Feed Records.
-This was the only album on which he plays alto saxophone.
+Sundance TV commissioned Blake to compose the theme and score for a new TV series hosted by film historian Richard Peña titled Conversations in World Cinema (2020–2021).
+Subsequently, Sundance hired him to write music for the cable channel's Network ID.

 In 2003 the Canadian composer and bandleader John Korsrud commissioned Michael to compose new works for his Hard Rubber Orchestra.
 Blake subsequently presented his own big band called The Eulipion Orchestra during his artist-in-residence at the Jazz Standard in NYC.
 The orchestra featured NYC musicians described by NY Times jazz critic Ben Ratliff as, "from all over the map".

 After winning the ear of the Portuguese avant-garde label Clean Feed Records Michael recorded Right Before Your Very Ears in 2005.
 His first trio album with bassist Ben Allison and drummer Jeff Ballard is a balancing act of both free jazz and original compositions.

-Blake played soprano saxophone for the theme to The Backyardigans, a children's TV program produced by Nick Jr. with music by Evan Lurie and Doug Wieselman.
+Blake played soprano saxophone for the theme to The Backyardigans, a children's TV program produced by the Nick Jr. Channel with music by Evan Lurie and Doug Wieselman.
 From 2004 to 2010 he performed with members of The Lounge Lizards on many Backyardigans episodes and composed the underscore for six episodes.